-The Strengthening Community Health and HIV Response project, funded by UK aid, used an integrated approach to deliver community health and HIV responses through trained community-based agents.
-Since 2010, more than 1.6 million people in rural communities have been supported to take up health services and adopt preventive health practices.
+The Strengthening Community Health and HIV Response project, was a 5-year project funded by UK aid which delivered community health and HIV work through trained community health agents.
+More than 1.6 million people in rural communities were supported to take up health services and adopt preventive health practices.

 Our partner, the Association of Women Living with HIV/AIDS in Nigeria (ASWHAN), has contributed to the successful campaign for legislation to prohibit discrimination and provide legal protection for the 3.4 million Nigerians living with HIV.

 Christian Aid in partnership with the National Association of Faith Leaders Living With/Affected by HIV/AIDS (NINERELA) engages faith communities on HIV/AIDS and on responding to sexual and gender-based violence.
 The project aims to reduce HIV-related stigma and discrimination in faith congregations/communities and improve the uptake of HIV services.
 The project has trained 36 religious leaders on HIV prevention and stigma reduction and mitigation.
 Almost 6000 people received HIV counselling and testing, while more than 6,000 were reached with interactive online radio with messages on prevention, stigma reduction and mitigation.